Tooba12322/RTL_Designs/README.md

 7. Floating-Point Multiplication: Implement a floating-point multiplier that supports IEEE 754 single-precision floating-point format.
 8. Configurable Logic Block (CLB): Create a configurable logic block with a flexible interconnect network that can be used to implement various combinational and sequential logic.
 9. Error Detection and Correction (ECC): Create an ECC module that detects and corrects single-bit errors in memory.
-10. AHB master interface
-11. AHB Slave interface
+10. AHB Slave interface
-12. AXI master interface
+11. AXI master interface
-13. AXI slave interface
+12. AXI slave interface
-14. SPI interface
-15. JTAG interface
-16. Interface design

 many more to come....